csci3155-f24/video-oscar-benderstone/README.md

 ## Repository Organization
 - `src/index.ts`: contains the main source file used in the demo, with type annotations.
-- `build/index.js`: contains the code that docker runs in the browser.
 - `README.md`
 - `script.md`